NotArb/Jupiter/README.md

 - **Timed Restart Feature**: Optionally, the server can be configured to restart at regular intervals, providing additional stability.
 - **Dynamic/Static Mint Filters**:
   - **Dynamic Filter**: Fetches tradable tokens from Jupiter's official Tokens API and adds them to the jupiter-swap-api's filtered mint list.
-  - **Static Filter**: Use a list of predefined mints in your config file to add to the jupiter-swap-api's filtered mint list.
+  - **Static Filter**: A list of predefined mints in your config file that will be added to the jupiter-swap-api's filtered mint list.
   - _All filters are configurable and can be enabled/disabled in the config file._
   - _Filters are applied on every start/restart.